 Billed as a spiritual successor to the FlatOut series, it sees players crushing, smashing, and ramming their way to the finish line across a variety of race modes.

-While most of them focus on coming in 1st place, others revolve around pure chaos where players try to destroy opponents’ vehicles while protecting their own.
+While most of them focus on coming in first place, others revolve around sheer chaos where players try to destroy opponents’ vehicles while protecting their own.